 What if I go on maternity or long-term sick leave?

-Staff who are on maternity leave or long term sick leave, can notify the Travel Team of their time away from work and their permit will be suspended, pending their return to work.
+Staff who are on maternity leave or long term sick leave, can notify the Car Parking Team of their time away from work and their permit will be suspended, pending their return to work.
 During this time payments for car parking will also be suspended.

 How do the new fees compare with other local organisations?